simonehagey/orbdot/docs/source/model_fitting.rst

 **************
 Model Fitting
 **************
 If you haven't seen the getting started example, go do that first.
-For brevity, we need to initialize the starplanet object for our planet, let's keep using WASP-12 b as an example:
+For brevity, we need to initialize the :class:`~orbdot.star_planet.StarPlanet` object for our planet, let's keep using WASP-12 b as an example:

 .. code-block:: python